 This treatment is done using picosecond lasers that can break down specific melanin and pigment cells on the skin without affecting the surrounding tissue.

-IPL: How it works
+Intense Pulsed Light: How it works

 With IPL, the appropriate wavelength of light is used on hyperpigmented spots on the skin.
 It then works by triggering the body’s healing response, causing it to shed the existing layers of skin to produce new and smoother layers of skin.